 So the pair went about scripting the spectacle we all witnessed Monday morning.
 “It was really great to get out of the fat suit,” Kaufman related, “and I have to admit, arguing with Tony Clifton again … it all just felt right.
 And it was really funny to see how tame that character is in relation to Rush after all these years.
 I mean I knew … but there’s knowing and then there’s knowing, ya know?”

 Whether or not Tony Clifton was played by Bob Zmuda on Monday remains a mystery; Kaufman’s lips on the subject are sealed.
-Some commentators who have studied the tape, however, have suggested the physicality of the roll would have been too much for the older comedian given his advanced years.
+Some commentators who have studied the tape, however, have suggested the physicality of the role would have been too much for the older comedian given his advanced years.
 “I think it was either Gerard Depardieu without makeup or comedian Rob Delaney in a very elaborate disguise,” one pundit with knowledge of the subject opined.
 “My money’s on Delaney.”

 Regardless, of the details, however, one thing is clear: Rush Limbaugh was a big fat joke that lasted far too long.
 And we all fell for it.
 Shame, as Andy Kaufman would say, on us.